henriqueidt/architecture/latency-afficionados/architecture.md

 - (+) Compability with Apache Kafka ecosystem
 - (-) More expensive than self managed Kafka

+6. Aggregator service vs GraphQL
+- (+) More useful to handle multiple usecases
+- (+) Less overhead of adding a new structure (GraphQL server)
+- (-) Less flexible for clients
+- (-) More endpoints to mantain

 ### 🌏 6.
 For each key major component

 What is a majore component?
 A service, a lambda, a important ui, a generalized approach for all uis, a generazid approach for computing a workload, etc...